Explore the brave new world of digital tape, Robots included

 - getting started manual pdf

-- complete manual here
+- complete manual here or pdf

 - complete documentation here